Mountain Goat: Profile and Information

 Behavior

-Males and females Oreamnos Americanus only interact during the breeding season.
-Males are commonly seen grouped together in small herds, while females form herds with up to 40 to 50 individuals.
+Males and females of Oreamnos Americanus only interact during the breeding season.
+Males are commonly grouped in small herds, while females form herds with up to 40 to 50 individuals.

 Both genders fight with each other over food and space within the herd.
 The most dominant male or female mountain goats get the best grazing spots.
 Male mountain goats fight during the breeding season for dominance.